How to Register a Federal Trademark

 Federal trademark applications require a fair amount of information and attention to complete.
 Going into the application without an understanding of its components is tough.
 That’s why we’ve detailed the need-to-knows of how to apply for a trademark here.

-Below is a breakdown of the information you’ll include in a TEAS Plus application as it appears if filed through a MyUSPTO account.
+Below is a breakdown of the information you’ll include in a TEAS Plus application.
 The alternative application option is TEAS Standard.
-(We note the main difference between application types in the Goods/Services section of this breakdown.)
-This information is meant to act as a guide, and your specific situation may call for requirements we’ve not covered here.
+(We note a main difference between application types in the Goods/Services section of this breakdown.)
+This information is meant to act as a general guide, and your specific situation may call for requirements we’ve not covered here.

 This can be an individual or an entity, or multiples of either.
-You can add owners by selecting the “Add Owner” button at the bottom of the page (between the “Back” and “Continue” buttons).
+You can add owners by selecting the “Add Owner” button at the bottom of the page.

 Select whether you’re filing as an individual or a business entity.
 If filing as a business entity, you’ll select the entity type, such as a corporation, LLC, or trust.